 #9.
 Evergreen Ads

-If you do evergreen ads they don't have a date they don't have a time.
-I'm not locked into certain things like I run ads for different cities.
+If you do evergreen ads, they don't have a date and they don't have a time.
+I'm not locked into certain things.
+As an example, I run ads for different cities.
 I don't name all of the 10 cities I'm going to because I might want to do an 11th city next year.

 Why is this important?
-Because I get to compound my likes, comments and shares so the same ad that I ran a year ago that now has 100 Likes 20 comments and five shares if I decide to switch today it starts with 100 Likes 20 comments and five shares.
+Because I get to compound my likes, comments and shares.
+So the same ad that I ran a year ago that had 100 likes, 20 comments and five shares, if I decide to switch it on today, it will start with 100 likes, 20 comments and five shares.
 And that's massive social proof and trust.

-Over two years I once had an ad that got up to eighteen hundred likes 500 comments and 200 shares roughly.
-That's massive social proof.
-When someone sees that you can only do that with Evergreen ads.
+Over two years, I once had an ad that got up to roughly 1,800 likes, 500 comments and 200 shares.
+That's massive social proof when someone sees that.
+And you can only do that with Evergreen ads.

 #10.
 Handling Client Objections

-Handle objections in your Facebook ad.
+Our last tip from our top 10 Facebook advertising tips for small businesses is handling client objections.
 A lot of marketers and business owners get so on this track about saying how good something is that it doesn't even enter our mind about the bad things.

 Think about your ad.
-Think if I was my ideal client reading this and I was a bit skeptical what would I be skeptical about what would be my objections?
-My objection would be "what if I am not good with technology".
-Well if that's true then put that in the copy.
+Think if I was my ideal client reading this and I was a bit sceptical, what would I be sceptical about?
+What would be my objections?

-A small tip on the side while you're replying to these comments.
-You might end up having 100 people who like your Facebook ad you should go in and invite them all to like your Facebook page because that's just free people so to speak who now will like your Facebook page and you don't have to pay to grow your Facebook likes.
+A small tip on the side while you're replying to these comments - you might end up having a hundred people who like your Facebook ad.
+You should go and invite them like your Facebook page because that's just free people so to speak who will now like your Facebook page, and you don't have to pay to grow your Facebook likes.

-But I would respond to comments.
-Same thing I do to Google reviews and Facebook reviews.
-Fingers crossed we won't get any bad reviews, but I go in and respond to any ones that constructive criticism or even the good ones just to engage people even more.
+But yes, I would respond to comments - the same thing I do to Google reviews and Facebook reviews.
+Fingers crossed, we won't get any bad reviews, but I go in and respond to any ones that have constructive criticisms or even the good ones just to engage people even more.

-Above I've mentioned a number of programs.
+Above this "10 Facebook Advertising Tips For Small Businesses On A Tight Budget" post, I've mentioned a number of programs.
 You can read more about them and their services (and costing where appropriate) here:

 - Zapier – The easiest way to automate your work